EvitaKnits/Cashflow-Companion/README.md

 ### Bug Three:

 #### Issue:
 Each time I validated whether the letter the user has entered corresponds to a worksheet in my Google sheet, I got an incorrect 'valid' response for one letter of the alphabet beyond those available as valid responses.
-This meant that my program was asking the API for a worksheet that did not exist and therefore resulted in an exception.
+This meant that my app was asking the API for a worksheet that did not exist and therefore resulted in an exception.

 #### Why?